 Dell▼ 13 .. .. old song The Farmer in the ..
-Somewhat frequently used as a baby name, Dell is comparable to the familiar Del.
-Cross-gender use.
+Unisex name.
+Slightly unfamiliar as a baby name, Dell is found more frequently as a surname.

 Diego▲ 14 ..
 The Mexican peasant to whom the ..
-Diego has risen in favor since the 1880s.
+A highly familiar birth name (#129 in recent rankings), Diego also exists often as a last name.
 [Dago]

 Fallows 16 .. .. of crop rotation, farmers used to ..
 Not in Top 1000.
 [Fallow]

 Farmer 17 ..
 "Farmer."
 Not Top 1000 name.
 See also Marmer.
 Occupational name.

 Franklin 18 .. .. free landowner, usually a prosperous farmer ..
 Franklynn and forms rose in popularity during 1930-1939 and are less popular today, with Frank, Franklyn and Franklin becoming less fashionable.
 [Francklin, Franklynn, ..
 4 more]

 George 19 ..
 Origin fr.
 Greek.
 "Farmer."
 Listed in Top 1000. .. of geôrgos farmer, from gê ..
 [Deorsa, Geordi, Georgio, Georgios, Georgy, Giorgio, Giorgius, Gyorgy, Igor, Jerzy, ..
 45 more]

 Goran 20 ..
 Root fr.
 Slavic, Swedish languages. "farmer."
 Unusual, with the androgynous -an suffix like Gillian.
 See also Garen.